timothyhull/breadpool-self-eval/docs/game_video_clips.md

         === "Importance :material-cursor-default-click:"

-            - I believe this video demonstrates I have the skating skills, game awareness, and specific practice in the OPR role to successfully perform several actions at once, which improves my ability to effectively officiate and support my peers.
+            - This video demonstrates I have the skating skills, game awareness, and specific practice in the OPR role to successfully perform several actions at once, which improves my ability to effectively officiate and support my peers.

         <center>
             <br>